RobertAFenn/F1-ATPase-simulation/README.md

 It models rotational dynamics of a particle under the influence of elastic restoring forces and thermal fluctuations.

+The project includes CPU and GPU implementations for efficient computation, along with analysis scripts and Juypter notebooks in which explore simulation results

 ---

 ## Overview